EngreitzLab/gene_network_evaluation/app/README.md

 After hitting enter, you will then be presented with the license/terms and conditions.
 If you want to skip to the end, hit `q` and then accept the license terms by typing _yes_.

-Miniconda will then present you with an installation location as `/tscc/nfs/home/etrain##/miniconda3`.
-Press enter to confirm the location (or specify your own if you want to do a bit of organization -- see the pro tip at the end of this doc).
+Miniconda will then present you with an installation location.
+Press enter to confirm the location (or specify your own if you want to do a bit of organization).

 Miniconda is now installing!
 This may take a bit so don't get frustrated.
 Leave your terminal open and let this run.